LightningCreations/lclib/doc/GeneralLibraryRules.md

 The conditions which a library function may throw an exception are limited to conditions which are not documented by

+## Functions ##

+Functions defined by lclib-c++ do not need to be defined exactly as specified, provided that all sets of arguments which can be passed to the function as though it were defined as written in this specification are valid argument sets for the definition of that function, and all sets of arguments which cannot be passed to the function are not passed.
+(This include template parameters which are explicitly specified)
+This applies to member functions, non-member functions, and overloaded operators, as well as both template and non-template functions.

+The behavior of a program that attempts to take the address of any function defined by lclib-c++, implicitly or explicitly, is undefined.

 ## Class Templates ##

 Many class templates are defined in this library for various purposes.